benber86/curve-blog/content/posts/ng-mev/index.md

 ### Methodology

-**Data collection:** We collected one month worth of data in 2024, from January 26th to Feburary 26th.
+**Data collection:** We collected one month worth of data in 2024, from January 26th to February 26th.
 We opted to focus on a single, recent month as the number of NG pools was still limited until the end of 2023, as was trading and MEV activity.
 We collected the pool addresses by querying the Stableswap and Stableswap-NG factory's contracts, yielding 375 Stableswap pools and 105 Stableswap NG pools.
-We used the pools' `TokenExchange` and `TokenExchangeUnderlying` events as well as all the pools' liqudity events to retrieve transactions, which we then parsed and analyzed for MEV activity.
+We used the pools' `TokenExchange` and `TokenExchangeUnderlying` events as well as all the pools' liquidity events to retrieve transactions, which we then parsed and analyzed for MEV activity.

 **MEV detection:**